mcastling/mcastling.github.io/NUItutorials/animation.md

 The logo will travel to the black points on the diagram.
 The red points are the control points which express the curvature of the path on the black points.

-This, in code will be represented as follows:
+Here is the code sample:

 ~~~{.cs}
 Animation animation = new Animation();